 Remove the cardamom seeds from their pods and grind in a coffee grinder.
 Break the broccoli into florets or cut the tender-stem in half and slice the Cavolo Nero leaves.

-Add the sliced garlic, parsley, spring onions, ginger, coconut sugar, spinach, cardamom seeds, ground coriander and lime zest to a mini-processor and whizz until everything is finely chopped.
+Add the sliced garlic, parsley, spring onions, ginger, balsamic, spinach, cardamom seeds, ground coriander and lime zest to a mini-processor and whizz until everything is finely chopped.
 Then add the coconut oil and blitz again until you have a paste.

 Heat a little extra coconut oil in a deep frying pan and fry the celery until soft before sprinkling with the salt.
 Then add the green paste to the pan.
 Working quickly, add the coconut cream and coconut water.
 Bring to a simmer and then through in the remaining vegetables.
 Simmer for a couple of minutes or until the broccoli is just tender.
-Serve on a bed of basmati rice.
+Serve on a bed of basmati rice with grilled prawns or tofu cubes.